Seven Awesome Tips to Reinforce Sales Training

 For those of you who know me, I vacation on Martha's Vineyard every summer, hence the name, Menemsha Group.
 A couple of years ago I decided to take a kite-boarding lesson.
 While it was fun and a great day on the water it actually surprised me with how much there is to know and do while navigating the kite/harness and maintaining your balance (and not letting the wind blow you into shore or Europe for that matter).
 Despite the fact that the instructor properly managed my expectations by telling me "plan on taking at least two lessons before you get up and get the hang of it," I returned to the house feeling frustrated and defeated.
 The problem was my expectations were completely out of whack!
 I was planning on catching 20 feet of air!

 I've come to learn that most staffing owners and CEO's have inflated expectations when it comes to improving sales performance via sales training.
 When sales are down and people are not hitting quota, management's tendency is "we'll fix sales with a one day workshop or motivational speech or webinar."
 The problem with these "quick fix" solutions is that they typically fail to come with a plan for leading change, reinforcing the skills and sustaining sales transformation including the new and desired behaviors taught in the training.
-Very rarely is the material ever followed up or are team members tested on their ability to execute what they learned.
+Very rarely is the material ever followed-up or are team members tested on their ability to execute what they learned.
 As a result, the material sits and collects dust and management sees no improvement.
 Everyone is frustrated and disappointed.
+What staffing firms really need is a sales enablement solution, not another training event!

 Here is what usually happens after trying to apply a sales training "event."
 Sales professionals usually say....